 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Chicago, the W 61st St / S Sangamon St neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-The W 61st St / S Sangamon St neighborhood stands out for having an average per capita income lower than 99.2% of the neighborhoods in the United States.
+One of the unique characteristics of the W 61st St / S Sangamon St neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.2% of the neighborhoods in America.

 In addition, of particular note, 4.4% of the people in the W 61st St / S Sangamon St neighborhood currently reside in a correction facility, held due to punishment for a crime.